devopsdojoconsortium/dojoconsortium.org/content/en/docs/cd-anti-patterns.md

 ---
 title: Common Blockers
-weight: 1
+weight: 2

 tags:
   - cd
 ---

-The following are very frequent issues that teams encounter that become critical roadblocks to [continuous delivery](/docs/glossary#continuous-delivery)
+The following are very frequent issues that teams encounter when working to improve the flow of delivery.

 ## Work Breakdown